vholik/medusa-custom-attributes/README.md

 To define global attributes that are not tied to specific categories, simply leave the "categories" field empty when creating the attribute.

+### Changelog

+11/8/2023: Adding range attribute, fix attributes filter bug 11/3/2023: Remove is_bool field in attribute_value model, fixing minor bugs

+### Roadmap

+1. Add metadata ui in attribute

 ### Other Links

 If you find this plugin useful, please consider giving it a star.
 Developed by in [Rigby](https://www.linkedin.com/company/rigby-software).

-### Changelog

-11/3/2023: Remove is_bool field in attribute_value model, fixing minor bugs

-### Roadmap

-1. Add range attribute (Done)
-2. Add metadata ui in attribute